UltraDiuve/City_Pooling/README.md

 The notebook is the "main" file of this project.

 # TO DO
+- [ ] VERY VERY IMORTANT !
+Notebook has been manually copied to docs/.
+See how to automate things.
 - [X] in geography, refactor show and show_config so that axes are created first and then updated in a func
 - [ ] in geography, add a legend with pool colors
 - [ ] in geography, in the constructor, enable the possibility to normalize the distance matrix with a user defined max value